About Community Public Water Supply

 Role of the Community Public Water Supply Unit

-The Minnesota Department of Health (MDH) Community Water Supply Unit is responsible for assuring the compliance of community water supply systems with the federal Safe Drinking Water Act.
+The Minnesota Department of Health (MDH) Community Water Supply Unit is responsible for making sure community water supply systems meet the standards of the federal Safe Drinking Water Act.
 The Unit consists of field staff located in MDH's district offices and compliance staff located in St. Paul.

 The activities of the Unit include: